0xAX/linux-insides/Initialization/linux-initialization-2.md

 In the previous [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html) we stopped before setting of early interrupt handlers.
 At this moment we are in the decompressed Linux kernel, we have basic [paging](https://en.wikipedia.org/wiki/Page_table) structure for early boot and our current goal is to finish early preparation before the main kernel code will start to work.

-We arlready started to do this preparation in the previous [first](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html) part of this [chapter](https://0xax.gitbooks.io/linux-insides/content/Initialization/index.html).
+We already started to do this preparation in the previous [first](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html) part of this [chapter](https://0xax.gitbooks.io/linux-insides/content/Initialization/index.html).
 We continue in this part and will know more about interrupt and exception handling.

 Remember that we stopped before following loop: